MOV to AVI Converter — Free Online

 About the MOV Format

 MOV is Apple QuickTime movie format, developed by Apple in 1991 as the native container for the QuickTime multimedia framework.
 MOV and MP4 share the same underlying ISO Base Media File Format, making them structurally very similar.
 MOV files are the default output format for Apple devices including iPhone, iPad, and Mac cameras, as well as professional tools like Final Cut Pro.
+MOV is the Apple-native QuickTime source here, typically straight off an iPhone or out of Final Cut, carrying modern H.264 or HEVC video.

 MOV was Apple QuickTime's native video container, introduced in 1991.